 While an honorarium and/or travel expense reimbursement is always welcome, many authors are willing to speak within a certain radius without charging local groups.
 Contact our authors, regardless of your resources, and express your desire for them to share their talents with your group.
 Opportunities to sell our books at the event would be appreciated.

 Please contact each author individually to discuss terms and speaking topics.
 Those mentioned below are suggestions only.
-Authors will set their talks to your audience.
-For a definition of membership status, please Click Here.
+For a definition of membership status, Click Here.

-Nancy J. Cohen writes the humorous Bad Hair Day Mysteries featuring hairdresser Marla Shore, who solves crimes with wit and style under the sultry Florida sun.
-Titles in this series have made the IMBA bestseller list and have been chosen by Suspense Magazine as best cozy mystery.
-Nancy is also the author of Writing the Cozy Mystery, an instructional guide on how to write a winning whodunit.
-With over twenty published works, Nancy is a frequent speaker at libraries, conferences, and community events.
-She is past president of the Florida Chapter of Mystery Writers of America.
-Speaking topics include How to Get Published, Writing Fiction for Fun & Profit, Marketing Strategies for Authors, and Writing the Cozy Mystery.
+Nancy J. Cohen writes the Bad Hair Day Mysteries featuring South Florida hairstylist Marla Vail.
+Titles in this series have made the IMBA bestseller list, been selected by Suspense Magazine as best cozy mystery, won a Readers’ Favorite gold medal, and earned third place in the Arizona Literary Awards.
+Nancy is also the author of the instructional guide, Writing the Cozy Mystery.
+A frequent speaker at libraries, conferences, and community events, she is past president of FMWA.
+Speaking topics include How to Get Published, Writing the Cozy Mystery, Book Promotion on a Budget, Developing a Mystery Series and more.
 Active Status Member. http://nancyjcohen.com

 Lesley A. Diehl writes cozy mysteries and has both self-published and published with four small presses.
 She has a Ph.D. in psychology, which has helped her create interesting and provocative characters.
 Lesley inserts humor into her work because it’s “fun for me, fun for the reader and just plain healthy to do.”
 Speaking topics include Humor in Murder Mysteries, Retirement is Murder and The Psychology behind Writing a Mystery.
 Affiliate Member. http://www.lesleydadiehl.com

 Dallas Gorham lives in Florida where he has followed his lifelong love of reading mysteries and thrillers into writing them.
 He is a member of the Florida Writers Association and Mystery Writers of America.
-He chairs the Central Florida discussion group meetings of the Florida Chapter of MWA.
 Dallas has spoken for professional audiences on marketing and management of public accounting firms.
 As a fiction writer, he has served as a moderator at the annual SleuthFest conference and has spoken to the Golden Triangle Kiwanis Club.
-He has written one short story and four mystery/thriller novels featuring his fictional Private Investigator, Carlos McCrary.
+He has written one short story and seven mystery/thriller novels featuring his fictional Private Investigator, Carlos McCrary.
 When not writing fiction, Dallas is a frequent (but bad) golfer.
 Dallas is married, and he and his wife have visited all 50 states and over 90 foreign countries.
 Speaking topics include self-publishing and the craft of writing, such as plot development, character creation, writing realistic dialog, and crafting hooks.
 Affiliate Member. http://www.DallasGorham.com

 Barbara Fox is the author of the “Inn” mystery series and of Murder Is Served, a collection of short mysteries in which the reader is invited to solve the crime before reading the solution.
 She is the producer/director of Mystery On The Menu, an interactive theater company she founded in 1986.
 She writes plays and acts in them as well.
 In 2000, she developed the one-woman mystery where members of the audience receive parts to read as she, playing one of the characters, tells the story of a crime.
 Barbara is available to present this performance that can be tailored to a particular business or event and could include a discussion on problem solving.
 Other subjects include “The Good and the Bad about Self-Publishing”, “How to write a This is Your Life poem”, “Starting an Act Two in Life”, and many other subjects.
 When she’s not writing or acting in a mystery, Barbara enjoys line dancing, going to the beach and cruising.
 Associate Member http://booksbybarbara.com